CptAwe/Hacker101/4-Encrypted Pastebin/ReadMe.md

 ```
 At last!

 Unfortunately, every time we want to send a new message we have to run the whole process from the beginning.
-Let's skip ahead and send this payload:
+Let's skip ahead and send this payload (like *Werner* did):

 ```json
 {"id":"0 UNION SELECT group_concat(headers), '' from tracking", "key": "XjPkmljch5E2sMiNhsNiqg~~"}